Budapest String Quartet: Mischa Schneider – cellist

 The new cellist was originally named Mojzesz Sznejder, later Germanized as 'Mischa Schneider'.
 Born in 1904 in Vilna, Russia (though some place it in Poland at that time) (now Vilnius, Lithuania), where celebrated violin virtuoso Jascha Heifetz was born in 1901, he had a difficult upbringing.
 The family had little money, and his father was a tyrant.
 Mischa often found himself defending his younger brother Sasha against their father.
 In 1920, at the age of 16, Mischa left home to study in Leipzig under Julius Klengel, his teacher's eminent teacher.
-Fellow students included Emanuel Feuermann, Gregor Piatigorsky and Jascha's brother Benar Heifetz.
+Fellow students included Emanuel Feuermann, Gregor Piatigorsky and Jascha's cousin Benar Heifetz.
 After graduating he moved to Frankfurt, where he taught at the Hoch Conservatory.
 He found that he suffered from stage fright when playing solo, a problem that did not exist when playing in a quartet.
 He joined the Prisca Quartet, but resigned after a while due to a personality clash with two of the other members.
 The Prisca had often played in Cologne and there he got to know the Reifenbergs, whose daughter Eva had married Emanuel Feuermann.
 It was Frau Reifenberg who introduced Schneider to the Budapest Quartet.